Politics of Namibia: Legislative branch

 Parliament has two chambers, consisting of a National Assembly (lower house), elected for a five-year term, and a National Council (upper house), elected for a six-year term.
 The Assembly is the primary legislative body, with the Council playing more of an advisory role.

 From Namibian independence until 2014 the National Assembly consisted of 78 members, 72 members elected by proportional representation and 6 members appointed by the president.
 The National Council had 26 representatives of the Regional Councils.
 Every Regional Council in the 13 regions of Namibia elected two representatives to serve on this body.
 Prior to the 2014 general elections the constitution was amended.
 Since then there are 104 seats in the National Assembly (96 elected, 8 appointed), and 42 seats in the National Council (3 from each region, with the number of regions increased to 14).

 Judicial branch

 The highest judicial body is the Supreme Court, whose judges are appointed by the president on the recommendation of the Judicial Service Commission.
+The Supreme Court of Namibia is led by the Chief Justice of Namibia the highest judicial officer in Namibia.

+The second highest court is the High Court whose judges are also appointed by the president on recommendation of the Judicial service commission.
+The High court is led by the Judge-President of Namibia who also acts as the Deputy Chief Justice of Namibia.
+The High court has original jurisdiction over all matters within Namibia.

+The Lower Courts of Namibia are the lowest courts in Namibia and serve as courts of record.
+They serve as trial courts.

 The judicial structure in Namibia parallels that of South Africa.
 In 1919, Roman-Dutch law was declared the common law of the territory and remains so to the present.